tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 There's always the option not to write acceptance tests.

-If you genuinely don't have a customer or if you are your own customer, it's worth thinking carefully about whether there's value in following the story delivery lifecycle described in [Part 1](#[part1).
+If you genuinely don't have a customer or if you are your own customer, it's worth thinking carefully about whether there's value in following the story delivery lifecycle in full.

 A big part of acceptance testing is ensuring you achieve what the customer intended.
 The customer is the audience and acceptance tests aim to give them confidence.
 Without a business customer, testing is more about supporting the development team and is typically technology focused.
 Brian Marick developed these ideas back in 2003 in a [series of posts](http://www.exampler.com/old-blog/2003/08/21/#agile-testing-project-1) where he discussed tests in terms of their position along two axis; if they support the development team or critique the product (the x axis) and if they're more technology focused or customer facing (the y axis).